- NOTE: The game includes a good deal of characters from Suikoden IV, but the characters presented here exclusively appear in Suikoden Tactics.

 - The Speechless: She doesn't say a word, until after the final battle.

-- True Blue Femininity: Wears a traditional blue dress.
+- True Blue Femininity: Wears a traditional blue dress with voluminous lacy sleeves.

 The Kooluk Imperial Family